All available rental property at

 3. Administrative fee and rental period

 A temporary written lease for a period of 12 months is signed or an indefinite lease.
+A lease is always renewed upon the tenant‘s request, except in the case of default on the part of the tenant in accordance with the lease and rent regulation.

 A fixed administrative fee is charged at the beginning of a rental period (20 000 ISK for each apartment).

-Administrative fee covers among other things:
+The administrative fee covers, among other things:

 - Appraisal/deposit fee upon allocation and return of an apartment,